FloridaOne Perfect Day at Islamorada: Best Things to Do

 With her intimidating size reaching 40 feet long and nearly 30 feet tall, Betsy is no joke; a giant, spiny nightmare that guards the entrance to an artist’s village at Islamorada in Florida.
 She is not just the stuff of your deepest seafood-fearing dreams, but she could quite possibly be the world’s biggest lobster- in spite of some tough competition from a fiberglass tail in Canada.

-The story of how Betsy the Lobster came to be is nothing short of astounding.
 She was sculpted by an artist in 1980 in Marathon, Florida for a restaurant that unfortunately did not last.
 Since then she has seen a wild journey – from being taken from the defunct restaurant to being put on display at a local village only later to be retired and put into storage.
 Finally in 2009, this 12-legged goddess made it out of the darkness and onto civilization once more when she was moved to Rain Barrel Artesian Village (MM 86.7) right on the Overseas Highway.
-As if her journey wasn’t dramatic enough, Betsy truly is world-famous now and second only to Key West’s Southernmost Point when it comes to being photographed!

 Morada Way Arts and Cultural District